andrealbergaria/randomPlus/README.txt

 Use another algorithm for getting random digits (like arc4random() or openSSL)

-Use two 4 bits with one digit...in the current application, one digit per byte.

-Port application to java.
+Port application to java or c.
 Shouldnt be too dificult.